About Academic Integrity

 Teaching and promoting academic integrity and responding to academic misconduct allegations are all part of UBC’s culture of academic integrity.

-UBC is a member of the International Center for Academic Integrity (ICAI).
-Members of the UBC community are invited to join in international discussions about academic integrity through the ICAI’s annual conference and blog.
+The International Centre for Academic Integrity values of honesty, trust, fairness, respect, responsibility, and courage are captured within UBC’s vision of academic integrity.
+UBC is a member of the International Center for Academic Integrity (ICAI) and members of the UBC community are invited to join in international discussions about academic integrity through the ICAI’s annual conference and blog.

 An essential and learned value: regard felt or shown towards different people, ideas, and actions

 Through the lens of academic integrity, respect means having regard for not only your own work but also the work of others.
 Respect is reciprocal, both given and earned.
 It means always upholding principles of academic integrity, but doing so with fairness.